 With the sauce and dough done, there are only three remaining ingredients: low-moisture (aged) mozzarella cheese, Pecorino Romano cheese, and pepperoni.

 The Mozzarella: Typically, New York–style slices are topped with grated aged mozzarella sprinkled over the sauce.
 I'm talking the dry stuff that comes in blocks, as distinct from the balls of wet fresh mozzarella used to top Neapolitan pizzas.
 For the Spicy Spring, the key is to use sliced mozzarella and to place it under the sauce for even, shingled coverage that offers protection to the dough and prevents the sauce from sogging it out.
 (This is sometimes referred to as an "upside-down Sicilian" in pizzeria lingo.)

 The Pepperoni: You must use a high-quality, natural-casing pepperoni that curls and forms cups as it bakes.
 Pepperoni curl is caused by the bull's-eye-shaped pattern of varying meat density inside the casing, and this pattern occurs only in pepperoni with a natural casing.
-(See more on the science of pepperoni curl here.)
 My favorite brand is Vermont Smoke & Cure, though Boar's Head also makes a great, extra-spicy product.
-(Check out our pepperoni taste test for more recommendations.)
+Find more recommendations in our sliced pepperoni taste test.